qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 .. note:: By default, you can also access a layer's properties by double-clicking on the layer in the Layers list.

-.. tip:: the button |symbology| in the upper part of the Layer Panel will open the Layer Styling Panel.
+.. tip:: The button |symbology| in the upper part of the Layer Panel will open the Layer Styling Panel.
 You can use this panel to change the symbology of the
   layer: changes will be applied immediately!